 Already feeling the effects of insect bites or stings or other summer irritations?
 The following infographic from Fix.com offers natural, DIY remedies to give you some relief.

-Featured image courtesy of Robert Andersson.
-Originally published on July 7, 2015, this article was updated in July 2021.
+Editor’s Note: Originally published on July 7, 2015, this article was most recently updated in April 2024.